top of page

 view of a very large tower and LPDA that A friend of K0uo took this antenna down from a SW Broadcaster in Mexico a few years ago and is planing on installing it at his ham station in east Texas, if I don't get it before then!
 Look at the rotator used to turn it. the Log-periodic antenna might look similar to a Yagi antenna due to its linear element arrangement and boom, their electrical properties and operational mechanics are fundamentally distinct.
 The Log-periodic design includes both active and passive elements, enabling a more intricate signal interaction that can enhance performance across various applications.
 The passive elements help direct and reflect signals towards the active elements, thereby boosting the antenna system's overall gain and efficiency.
 In essence, the Log-periodic antenna is a versatile and efficient broadband design, using half-wave dipoles of different lengths to cover a wide frequency range.

-A Photo of the Giant when it was in use, just like to one that Vatican Radio uses, so they don't have the only large LPDA, but they claim the largest!
+A Photo of the Giant when it was in use, just like the one that Vatican Radio uses, so they don't have the only large LPDA, but they claim to have the largest!

 a view of friend of k0uo who took this LPDA antenna down from a SW Broadcaster in Mexico a few years ago and is planing on installing it at his ham station in east Texas, if I don't get it before then!
 Look at the rotator used to turn it.